caseyyee/iswebvrready-wiki/Instructions:-Chromium-for-Oculus-Rift-on-Windows.md

 ## Software requirements

-* Download, install, launch, and configure [Oculus Home](https://www3.oculus.com/setup/) (application for purchasing, downloading, and installing VR experiences and the required runtime to render experiences to the Oculus Rift).
+* Download, install, launch, and configure [Oculus Home](https://www3.oculus.com/setup/) (application for browsing, purchasing, downloading, and installing VR experiences and the required runtime to render experiences to the Oculus Rift).

 ### Enabling `Unknown Sources` setting for WebVR content